vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

-31 / Composition and Spread of the Skandapurān. a 609
+31 / Composition and Spread of the Skandapurāṇa 609

-copied in the century that followeḍAnd so it happened that on the twelfth day of the bright half of the month of Caitra in the year 234 (= ad 810/11) a scribe in Nepal could complete his work on the Skandapurān. a, a labour that he had undertaken for the sake of the perfection of all beings.
+copied in the century that followeḍAnd so it happened that on the twelfth day of the bright half of the month of Caitra in the year 234 (= ad 810/11) a scribe in Nepal could complete his work on the Skandapurāṇa, a labour that he had undertaken for the sake of the perfection of all beings.
 It would become our manuscript S1.
 And, if it has not contributed to our perfection, we ourselves are the only ones to blame.

 I began my lecture today with a quote from Anandavardhana’s ¯ Dhvanyāloka: ‘In the boundless universe of literature the author alone is goḍIn it the world revolves as per his liking.’
 11 The scenario presented here is indeed to my liking, but as you have, no doubt, understood, it is just one possible scenario among others.
 I hope that the reader can appreciate it for what it is and will not lose sight of its speculative nature.
-Nevertheless, it is the most plausible one that I can come up with after twenty years of study of the text and context of the Skandapurān. a.
+Nevertheless, it is the most plausible one that I can come up with after twenty years of study of the text and context of the Skandapurāṇa.
 It was a work of the longue dur´ee, too long maybe for modern adepts of bibliometrics, but not so for building a dedicated team of fellow students.
 A day like this proves that I am right at least in that respect.

 Western indologists usually leave the pre-modern history of the Subconti nent to their Indian colleagues.
 For this there are no good arguments, espe cially not, if we realize that classical Indian culture and religion cannot be fully comprehended without situating them in their proper historical and geograph ical context.
 I am fortunate in having two friends who share this view with me.
-Michael Willis, the active curator of South Asia at the British Museum, and Ellen Raven, just as active, working in the University of Leiden.
-Walking together in the field, or down in the storage rooms of the BM, Michael has always surprised me with cute and innovative insights.
+Michael Willis, the active curator of South Asia at the British Museum, and Ellen Raven, just as active, working in the University of LeideṇWalking together in the field, or down in the storage rooms of the BM, Michael has always surprised me with cute and innovative insights.
 They have influenced my view of Gupta India to no small degree.

 Without Ellen and her work I would have been a blind man in another field, one which forms a most important source of early Indian history and icono graphy, numismatics.
 Not only has Ellen opened my eyes for the beauty of the Gupta coinage, she has also always found time to answer my many queries and has been willing to help me out with splendid photos from her incredible database of Indian coins.
 But maybe most importantly, Ellen’s scholarly cau tiousness and meticulousness has often kept me from rash conclusions.
 As a pair, if I may say so, Michael and Ellen are a student-of-Indian-history’s best friends.

-Our study of the Skandapurān. a has been team work from the early nineties of the last century.
+Our study of the Skandapurāṇa has been team work from the early nineties of the last century.
 It is entirely to the credit of Harunaga Isaacson and Rob Adriaensen that this project got off the grounḍRob had been my mainstay and support from my college days.
 His spirit lives on in all we do until this very moment.
 And just as great a privilege it has been to have Haru among my students and soon as a great colleague and team member.
 The critical edition

 11 Anandavardhana: ¯ Dhvanyāloka 3.42.